 AP Capstone helps students develop key skills that they will use over and over in college: conducting research and communicating their results.
-Stu Schmill Dean of Admissions and Student Financial Services, Massachusetts Institute of Technology Students typically take AP Seminar in grade 10 or 11, followed by AP Research.

 Each course is yearlong, and AP Seminar is a prerequisite for AP Research.
 In both courses, students investigate a variety of topics in multiple disciplines.
 Both courses guide students through completing a research project, writing an academic paper, and making a presentation on their project.
 There is an exam as part of the AP Capstone programming.